 What are the guidelines that an NBFC must follow?

-The Company once it gets it license has to adhere to the following guidelines:
+Once the Company gets a valid license it has to adhere to the following guidelines:

 - They cannot receive deposits which are payable on demand.